ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : It is expected that vendors assign unique serial numbers to different component instances at least within the scope of the part-number.

 asset-id:
-: A user-assigned asset tracking identifier for the component.
+: An asset tracking identifier for the component, provided by a network operator.

 is-fru:
 : Indicates whether or not a component is considered a 'field-replaceable unit' by the vendor.